(Full time) 2022 start

 Applications are considered on the basis of the applicant’s qualifications and experience.
 Applications may close before the deadline date if numbers accepted reach capacity.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+When applications are open in October, an ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.